nvodoor/RBA/README.md

 #Credits:

 Thank you so much to everyone that contributed to this project.
-It ended up being a larger challenge that originally anticipated.
+It ended up being a larger challenge than originally anticipated.